-- More attacking duties for your wide defenders.
+- More attacking roles and duties for your wide defenders.

+2.2.
 Changes Made by the Opposition

+2.3.
 Opposition Player Performance

-You should try to assess the performance and influence of opposition players while watching the match, paying particular attention to the space they are getting when both off and on the ball and the level of threat that they are posing when on the ball.
+You should try to assess the performance and influence of opposition players while watching the match, paying particular attention to the space that they are getting when both off and on the ball and the level of threat that they are posing when on the ball.

 If a particular opposition player is performing well or causing problems for your team then you may want to make tactical changes to restrict his threat if you did not do so pre-match.
 You can do this by:

-- giving a specific man marking instruction to a defensively capable player who is able to play in a position near to the target, as explained in the Tactical Planning guide;
+Giving a specific man marking instruction to a defensively capable player who is able to play in a position near to the target, as explained in the Tactical Planning guide.

-- changing your formation slightly to help deal with the player, for example by using an extra central defensive midfielder if he is a central attacking player;
+Changing your formation slightly to help deal with the player, for example by using an extra central defensive midfielder if he is a central attacking player.

 If a particular opposition player is performing badly, then you may want to make tactical changes to exploit this weakness if you did not do so pre-match.
 You can do this by: